 The HR function is key to a successful organisational restructure.
-With numerous economic and political factors, like Brexit, causing many organisations to restructure, now is an important time for any organisation to be planning so that, if they decide to restructure, it goes as smoothly as possible.
+With numerous economic and political factors, like the pandemic and Brexit, causing many organisations to restructure, now is an important time for any organisation to be planning so that, if they decide to restructure, it goes as smoothly as possible.

-With potential site closures, like those announced by Honda and others, entities merging, relocations being considered or organisations undergoing TUPE processes, the HR function will need to be involved from the off to keep employees engaged and happy throughout the process.
+With potential site closures, like those announced in the news over the last year, entities merging, relocations being considered or organisations undergoing TUPE processes, the HR function will need to be involved from the off to keep employees engaged and happy throughout the process.
 Studies have shown the benefits of a happy, motivated workforce – but any organisational change, from contractual changes to office relocation, has the potential to demotivate and demoralise your organisation’s people.
 Downsizing, through site closures or otherwise, is a particular example.

 The HR function needs to ensure that the organisation emerges from the other side of the restructure as smoothly as possible.
 They’ll be key in communicating to employees what changes are coming and how they will affect them.
 HR will also be essential in ensuring that these changes are successfully embedded across the organisation.
 With this in mind, providing support for your HR team during a corporate restructure can make a great difference to how well they perform.